WidgetsUpdated May 1, 2026

 Firesky widgets render inside Shadow DOM by default, which means your site's CSS cannot accidentally break the widget, and the widget's CSS cannot affect your page.
 This makes them safe to drop onto any website.

-That said, you have two clean ways to customize how widgets look: host element styles (layout and sizing) and CSS variables (colors, fonts, radius).
+That said, you have three clean ways to customize how widgets look:

 You can always set CSS on the custom element tag itself.
 This controls the widget's position, size, and surrounding layout: